ovh/docs/pages/platform/logs-data-platform/elastalert/guide.fr-fr.md

 ## Preparation

 In order to deploy ElastAlert, it is important that you have data on which you want to alert things on.
-If you only have Graylog stream, you can use aliases to enable the Opensearch API on your stream data.
+If you only have Graylog stream, you can use aliases to enable the OpenSearch API on your stream data.
 Here is how:

 1. Go to the Logs Data Platform manager.